nexiality/documentation/expressions/CSVexpression.md

     CSV file.
 Note that changing this value will have both memory footprint and performance implication.
 This setting is usually not needed.

+  - **`trim`** - instruct Nexial to retain or trim of any leading and/or trailing whitespaces per parsed value.
+By default, Nexial will trim each parsed value so ` California ` would be stored as `California` - the `trim` option is by default `true`.
+But at times it is critical to retain all the data found from its original sources.
+As such, one can specify `trim=false` to retain leading/trailing whitespaces.

   - Example: `[CSV(text) => parse(delim=\,|header=true|recordDelim=\r\n) text]` reads:
     - convert text into a CSV component, using the default Excel CSV format.
     - re-parse the same text but this time using **comma as the field delimiter**, the